DrZhivago1/DocWorld/README.md

 		'Stuff' the SewageOutlet.

 	IF "Expanded Woodworking" AND "Survivalist's Additions" are installed:
 		Enables building with the wood types from "Expanded Woodworking".
-Applies masks.

 	IF "FishIndustry" is installed:
 		Rotatable AquacultureBasin, changed designation category, and new art assets applied (FishingPier, FishingPierSpawner, MenuIcon_FishingPierSpawner, MicroFungus).